 HOLLY DOREMUS is the James H. House and Hiram H. Hurd Professor of Environmental Regulation at the University of California, Berkeley, Co-Director of the Law of the Sea Institute, and Co-Faculty Director of the UC Berkeley Institute for Parks, People, and Biodiversity.
 She is an elected Fellow of the American Association for the Advancement of Science.
 She holds a B.S. in biology from Trinity College (Hartford, CT), Ph.D. in plant physiology from Cornell University, and J.D. from UC Berkeley.
-Her scholarship focuses on natural resource management, biodiversity protection, the intersection between property rights and environmental regulation, and the interrelationship of environmental law and science.
+Her scholarship focuses on biodiversity protection, the intersection between property rights and environmental regulation, and the interrelationship of environmental law and science.

 TOM FRANCE, Regional Executive Director, Northern Rockies, Prairies, and Pacific Regional Center, National Wildlife Federation, Missoula, MT